Phuong-Le/graphicsPLr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of graphicsPLr is to …
+The goal of graphicsPLr is to help with drawing figures in R. Currently it provides a tool for assigning colours or shapes to categories.
+To be developed

 ## Installation